PortsMaster-MV/PortMaster-MV-New/ports/thextech/README.md

 ## ROCKNIX Powkiddy X55 gamepad fix

 There are reports that TheXTech may have problems detecting gamepad for this particular device.
-Solution is to edit TheXTech.sh line#34
+Solution is to edit TheXTech.sh:
 ```
 $GPTOKEYB "thextech" &
 ```